Dog and Pet Friendly Cottages, Self Catering Lodge, Luxury Holiday

 All our properties allow dogs to stay, just add them when completing your booking online.

 Why not take your pet on your next holiday to Scotland and still be able to stay somewhere really nice.
-When you have a holiday home which is all yours for the time you’re there, you can all stay together as a family – without the four-legged members missing out!
+You can all stay together as a family – without the four-legged members missing out!

 * At no point should dogs be left in the cottages on their own, please leave them in your car or in the kennel (if staying at Hillview, Locholly or Stac Polly ).